Mehgan Heaney-Grier: Personal life

 Heaney-Grier married Silas Binkley on June 6, 2010.
 For seven years she has been the guardian of a rescued wolf-dog hybrid named Rontu, and they are in the process of becoming a registered team for animal-assisted therapy work.
 Heaney-Grier graduated from the University of Colorado at Boulder in 2011 with both a B.A. degree in Ecology and Evolutionary Biology and a B.A. in Anthropology.
+They have one child together, Cash, born 2013.